dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 ### Centralized Service-Level Access Control with embedded PDP

-This pattern aims to address the first three drawbacks of the previous pattern, namely the "Hardcoded Rules" and "Code Against the Role" antipatterns.
-The goal is to reduce complexity, improve time to market, and establish governance over policy definitions.
-In this model, authorization rules are defined independently from the microservice code.
+This pattern aims to address the first three drawbacks of the previous pattern - to reduce complexity, improve time to market, and establish governance over policy definitions.
+In this model, authorization rules are defined independently of the microservice code.
 This separation allows policies to be reviewed, versioned, and audited without being tied to the specific implementation languages of the microservices.
 These policies can reside in a dedicated policy repository, which explains the "centralized" in the pattern name, or they can be colocated with the service code in the same repository.
 The essential aspect is that policies are decoupled from the service code, rather than centralized in infrastructure terms.
 The actual evaluation of access decisions still takes place locally to each microservice using an embedded PDP.

 The PDP can be implemented as a library (e.g., [Casbin](https://casbin.org/)) embedded in the service’s codebase, or as a local sidecar process (e.g., [Open Policy Agent](https://www.openpolicyagent.org/)).
 Authorization rules are now defined using the PDP’s domain-specific language (e.g., Rego in the case of OPA), rather than being hardcoded into the service logic.
 Typically, the PDPs with this pattern implement the so-called Policy-Based Access Control (PBAC) approach.